nais/doc/docs/security/secrets/google-secrets-manager.md

     ![Google Secret Manager Sync label](../../assets/google-secret-manager-sync-label.png)

     !!! info
+        Synchronization only occurs when new _secret versions_ are created.

         If the secret already existed without this label, you must create a new _secret version_ to effectuate the sync.